 1 cup sliced raw almonds

-1 cup raw walnuts, chopped up smaller pieces
+1 cup raw walnuts, chopped up into smaller pieces

 1 cup raw pecans, chopped up smaller pieces